TKO-Cuber/Gen-R8/README.md

   * * * * *
   **THIS IS A BETA TOOL!
-I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE TO YOUR DEVICE AS A RESULT OF USING THIS TOOL!*
+I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE TO YOUR DEVICE AS A RESULT OF USING THIS TOOL!**
   * * * * *

   &nbsp;
   &nbsp;

-Oh yeah all credit to the respective owners for the tools (hfsplus, xpwntool, etc.) and to Saurik for Cydia.
+Oh yeah all credit to the respective owners for the tools (hfsplus, xpwntool, bspatch, etc.) and to Saurik for Cydia.
+Also I guess credit to iH8Sn0w for Sn0wbreeze, where most of thos inspiration came from.

 &nbsp;
 &nbsp;